collectiv-ai/collectiv-ai-router/README.md

 ---

-## ⚖️ License / Branding
+## License / Branding

-The router code and documentation in this repository may later be released under a permissive open‑source license.
+The router code and documentation in this repository may later be released under a permissive open-source license.
 Until then, treat it as:

-> **“Public, non‑confidential reference code – All rights reserved.”**
+> **“Public, non-confidential reference code – All rights reserved.”**

 The **CollectiVAI** name, logo and visual identity are protected.
 See the central branding repository for details.